homemadearcade/zero/BACKLOG.md

 Jump Only boolean ( allows controlling during jumps only )

+Change gravity/boundaries effect ( basically change stage but?? )

 --------------------------------------------------------------------------------------
 --
 BIG FEATURES
 --

-Timers - A whole timer interface like at the bottom like an editor?
+Timeline..timers - A whole timer interface like at the bottom like an editor?

 Choices in dialogue

 Particles - Explosions

 Light System
-    World Effects
-    Change world, change gravity.
-Like a 'world' class

 Mobile